-Elated witness of nature’s marvels, Angelune strives to be invisible and handle beauty as delicately as possible.
-She likes her hikes slow and meandering, with lots of kisses on flower petals.
-When she’s not out in the forest or garden, she can be seen garbling wild herbs or pensively seeking the word exact enough to land on the page.
+When she’s not out in the forest or garden, she can be seen garbling herbs, concocting a new fermentation recipe, or pensively seeking the word exact enough to land on the page.

-Jalfred Deichsel is a permaculturist and fermentista who’s been calling the Yukon home since 2016.
-He has completed a Permaculture Design Certificate with Verge and is the co-owner of Nomadic Harvests, where he acts as “master of excel sheets and cabbage shredder”.
+Jalfred Deichsel is a permaculturist and fermentista who’s been calling the Yukon home since 2019.
+He has completed a Permaculture Design Certificate with Verge and is the co-owner of Nomadic Harvests and the Herbal Hearth.

 Growing up in the rainy foothills of Central Cascadia, Jalfred found that bushwhacking and stream hopping was more fun than listening to plants.
 That is, until Devil’s Club poked him on the shoulder and shared their strength, sending him on the Green Man’s path.